tonyp7/esp32-wifi-manager/README.md

 * WM_EVENT_STA_GOT_IP
 * WM_ORDER_STOP_AP

 In practice, keeping track of WM_EVENT_STA_GOT_IP and WM_EVENT_STA_DISCONNECTED is key to know whether or not your esp32 has a connection.
-The other messages can mostly be ignored in a typical applicationn using esp32-wifi-manager.
+The other messages can mostly be ignored in a typical application using esp32-wifi-manager.

 ## Interacting with the http server